ssode/sudokusolver-js/README.md

 # sudokusolver-js
-A simple sudoku solver using backtracking written in vanilla JS using HTML5 canvas for displaying the results
+A simple sudoku solver using backtracking written in client-side JS

 A live demo can be found at https://stesod.com/sudokusolver